The College is an Apple-only environment. Non-Apple devices are not permitted to be used at school.

 The College requires that:

-- All secondary students in Years 7 and 8 bring an Apple iPad to classes
+- Secondary students in Years 7 and 8 bring an Apple iPad to class

-- Students in Years 9 to 12 use an Apple iPad or a MacBook (Pro or Air) at school
+- Secondary students in Years 9 to 12 bring either an Apple iPad or a MacBook (Pro or Air) to class

 iPads can be either a mini or full-size.
 The College discourages the purchase of 4G iPads (ie; connects to the internet via mobile SIM card).
 Should you purchase this type, the SIM card should not be installed for use at school as the College cannot guarantee the safety of content that is viewed by students.

 The College leaves the decision regarding memory size on devices to parents’ discretion.